-Figure 4 shows the magnetic field measurements of the FTE-type flux rope centered at $\sim 00:28:13$ UT in the LMN coordinate, which corresponds to the fifth green arrow counting from the leftside in Figure 1e.
-Figure 4c showed that the $B{\rm N}$ included two successive bipolar signatures, which implied that two smaller scale flux ropes were merging.
-Indeed, the hodogram in the $B{\rm max}$ - $B{\rm int}$ plane in Figure 4f confirmed the field rotations of two flux ropes, named "FR#A" and "FR#B".
-Figure 4e further illustrated the merging of the two flux ropes and the trajectory of BepiColombo.
-The magenta arrows and shaded region in Figure 4e indicated the secondary reconnection between FR#A and FR#B. This FTE-type flux rope with the highest flux content possibly resulted from the coalescence of two smaller-scale flux ropes.
+195 Figures 4a to 4d show the magnetic field measurements of the FTE-type flux rope centered at ~ 00:28:13 UT in the LMN coordinate.
+This FTE-type flux rope corresponds to the fifth green arrow counting from the leftside in Figure 1e.
+Figure 4c showed that the B_N included two successive bipolar signatures, which implied that two smaller scale flux ropes were merging.
+Indeed, the hodogram in the B{max} - B{int} plane in Figure 4f confirmed the field rotations of two flux ropes, named "FR#A" and "FR#B".
+Figure 4e further illustrated the merging of the two flux ropes and the

+200 trajectory of BepiColombo.
+The magenta arrow and shaded region in Figure 4e indicated the possible secondary reconnection between FR#A and FR#B. This FTE-type flux rope with the highest flux content possibly resulted from the coalescence of two smaller-scale flux ropes.